codyjohnsontx/plant_people/README.md

 ## License

 This project is open-sourced under the MIT license.
 Feel free to use, modify, and distribute the code as you see fit.

+## Next Steps

+I wanted to scaffold up a single page site to work and play with this API.
+The next step for me here would use it as a opportunity to build it out in either React or Next.
+I will be working on researching on next steps forward but I'm always open to suggestions or recommendations.